JavaZakariae/Linux-commands/README.md

 - To create multiple directories in the same pwd: `mkdir dir1 dir2 dir3`
 - To create multiple directories from the same pwd: `mkdir -p dir1/dir2/dir3`. `dir1, dir2` will be created only if they don't exist already.
 - To create multiple directories `mkdir -p dir1/dir2{dir3-1,dir3-2,dir3-3}/dir{1..31}`, every dir3-x will contains 31 directories.
-- Show directory content as a tree datastructure:  `tree`
+- Show directory content as a tree data structure:  `tree`

 ## Removing directories rm and rmdir commands
 - To remove directories: `rmdir dir1 dir2` (rmdir removes only directories, no file will be deleted, and it will works only if the directories are empty).